conmaol/gadelica/grammar/nouns/grammatical-dependents/modifiers/adjectives.md

 >
 > `Sheinn i crònan milis binn dha.` ‘She sang a sweet melodious tune to him.’

-In the first of these examples, the nominative plural common noun `daoine` ‘men’ is modified by the adjective `treuna` ‘brave’.
+In the first example, the nominative plural common noun `daoine` ‘men’ is modified by the adjective `treuna` ‘brave’.

 In the second example, the dative masculine common noun `leanabh` is modified by the adjective `beag` ‘little’.